e-evangelista/pull-request-prediction/README.md

 These features were identified using the Waikato Environment for Knowledge Analysis (WEKA) Correlation Attribute Evaluation tool, which evaluates the worth of an attribute based on its correlation (Pearson's) with the class label.
 We ran the tool on a reduced training dataset consisting of the first 50 pull requests for 50% of all projects with at least 200 pull requests.

+The third approach (model-specific) produced a unique feature set for each of the five models evaluated.